California Dairy Quality Assurance

 PROJECT LEADS: Michael Payne and Deanne Meyer, UC Davis; Denise Mullinax, CDQAP/CDRF

-BACKGROUND: For more than 20 years CDQAP has provided educational and informational support for industry- directed, university-assisted outreach.
-These programs aim to benefit producers and industry in the areas of environmental stewardship, animal health and care, and food safety and security.
+BACKGROUND: The California Dairy Quality Assurance Program (CDQAP) has provided more than 20 years of producer-directed, university assisted outreach for producers and industry on environmental stewardship, animal health and care, food safety and security.

 Access more information about the CDQAP at CDQAP.org